 I love these portraits for SMRS in Manchester!

 SMRS, a culture, brand and communications business, are usually sending me on corporate photoshoots all over the country to photograph their clients.
 However this time the camera was turned on themselves!
 I had fun photographing about 20 employees and they didn’t need much encouragement to be themselves and let their personalities shine!
-I shot using a plain white background and then art director John P worked his magic to transform the background into lots of different versions of their brand identity.
+I shot using a plain white background and then art director Daniel Kevin worked his magic to transform the background into lots of different versions of their brand identity.
 I was thrilled with the results 🙂

 My last visit to Stockport Grammar was to do a day of education promotional photography.
 SGS is always a pleasure to visit and the pupils are often keen to get involved.
 Swimming is one of those tricky subjects to shoot, where I can often suffer from ‘lens steam-itus’ and the very real danger of getting wet legs for the rest of the day, not to mention nearly passing out from the heat.
 I do like a challenge though!